 Visit Viejo Vallarta (Old Town) – Romantic Zone

-The Romantic Zone of Puerto Vallarta, also known as Viejo Vallarta (Old Vallarta) or Zona Romántica, is one of the best places to visit in Puerto Vallarta.
-I love wandering its charming streets—pebble roads, colorful buildings, and so full of life.
+The Romantic Zone (Zona Romántica) of Puerto Vallarta, also known as Viejo Vallarta (Old Vallarta) is one of the best places to visit in Puerto Vallarta.
+You will love wandering its charming streets—pebble roads, colorful buildings… it’s so full of life!

-You will find some of the best restaurants in this area, with many being local favorites.
-You can even enjoy dinner right by the beach if you want.
+You will find some of the best local restaurants in this area, with many being local favorites.
+And if you’re up for more after your meal, the vibrant nightlife offers plenty of options to keep the evening going.

 The Romantic Zone is also renowned as a hub for the LGBTQ+ community, known for its inclusive vibe and gay-friendly venues.

-Additionally, Viejo Vallarta is an excellent area if you want to escape the large resort style hotels.
+Viejo Vallarta is a great place if you want to escape the large resort style hotels.
+Here are some of the highlights in this neighborhood:

-Playa Los Muertos – One of the most popular beaches in PV.
+Playa Los Muertos – One of the most popular beaches in Puerto Vallarta is Playa los Muertos.
 This beach offers a vibrant atmosphere with plenty of restaurants, bars, and activities nearby, where you can relax on its soft golden sands while drinking micheladas (our traditional hangover cure!).

 Los Muertos Pier – Located directly on Playa Los Muertos.
 It’s a gathering spot popular for sunset views, leisurely walks, and as a departure point for water taxis to nearby beaches such as Yelapa, Mismaloya, and Las Ánimas.